Robertneed20k/betang/README.md

 ## Description

-Betang is a powerful script designed to streamline the management of Wine and emulator files on Android devices using Termux.
-It automates the extraction, setup, and switching between different Wine versions and emulators.
-Key features include:
+Betang is a robust script designed to simplify the management of Wine and emulator files on Android devices through Termux.
+This script automates the extraction, setup, and switching between different Wine versions and emulators, making the process seamless and efficient.

+### Key Features

-- **Easy File Extraction**: Automatically extract files with a simple command.
+- **Automated File Extraction**: Easily extract files with simple commands.
-- **Replace or No Replace Options**: Choose whether to replace existing files during setup.
+- **Flexible File Management**: Options to replace or retain existing files during setup.
-- **User-Friendly Prompts**: Guided prompts ensure a smooth user experience.
+- **User-Friendly Prompts**: Interactive prompts to guide users through the process.
-- **Automated Setup Checks**: Verify the integrity and readiness of your environment before proceeding.
+- **Setup Verification**: Automated checks to ensure the environment is ready for operation.

-## Instructions
+## Prerequisites

+Before using Betang, ensure you have the following setup on your device:

+1. **Termux**: Install Termux from the [Google Play Store](https://play.google.com/store/apps/details?id=com.termux) or [F-Droid](https://f-droid.org/packages/com.termux/).
-1. **Create Directories**:
+2. **Download Directories**:
-    - Create a `WINE` folder and an `EMULATOR` folder in your `Download` directory.
+   - Create a `WINE` folder in your `Download` directory.
+   - Create an `EMULATOR` folder in your `Download` directory.
-2. **Move Files**:
+3. **Files**:
-    - Move your Wine files into the `WINE` folder.
+   - Place your Wine `.tar.xz` files in the `WINE` folder.
-    - Move your emulator backup files into the `EMULATOR` folder.
+   - Place your emulator `.tar.gz` files in the `EMULATOR` folder.

-## Features

-### Wine Changer
-Easily switch between different versions of Wine.

-### Emulator Changer
-Manage and switch between various emulators effortlessly.

-### Retribution Changer
-Additional customizable options for your emulators and Wine setup.

-### Termux Integration
-Seamless integration with Termux for a powerful Android development environment.

 ## Installation

-To install Betang, simply run the following command in your Termux environment:
+To install Betang, run the following command in your Termux environment:

 ```bash
 curl -s -o ~/install_betang.sh https://raw.githubusercontent.com/robertneed20k/betang/main/install && clear && . ~/install_betang.sh